smack0007/WasmImageProcessing/docs/blog.md

 `number`(s).

 Next we'll create a detached `Image` DOM element and use it to load images into the browser.
-Everytime an image is loaded we'll convert it to grayscale via WASM:
+Every time an image is loaded we'll convert it to grayscale via WASM:

 ```js